Vinayapriya/Task_it_Up/README.md

 A clean, responsive, and user-friendly Todo List application built with vanilla HTML, CSS, and JavaScript.
 This project was created for a front-end development competition.

 ## Features

-- ✨ Add, edit, and delete tasks
+- ✨ Add, edit, dark mode and delete tasks
 - ✅ Mark tasks as completed
 - 💾 Persistent storage using localStorage
 - 🎨 Clean and intuitive user interface